Scanned in 2026, Filed Under 2026

 |---|---|---|---|

-| What it is | Google Photos' built-in manual date editor[1] | A free, open-source command-line tool that rewrites metadata inside your files | A done-for-you dating & organizing service that runs in your web browser |
+| What it is | The built-in manual date editor[1] | A free command-line metadata tool | A done-for-you dating service in your browser |

-| Figures out the dates for you | NoYou type every date yourself | NoYou type every date yourself | YesReads handwriting on the backs, lab-printed dates, visual clues, and neighboring photos; you review the timeline and adjust anything |
+| Figures out the dates for you | NoYou type every date | NoYou type every date | YesReads handwriting on the backs, lab stamps, and visual clues; you review the timeline |

-| Fixes a whole archive at once | PartlyMulti-select offers “Shift dates & times” or “Set one date & time”, repeated for every event you can identify[1] | PartlyOne command per folder or date group you've already sorted out | YesUpload the whole collection; every photo comes back dated on one reviewable timeline |
+| Fixes a whole archive at once | PartlyShift or set dates, one event at a time[1] | PartlyOne command per pre-sorted folder | YesUpload everything; review one timeline |

-| Dates survive outside Google Photos (Apple Photos, Immich, backups) | NoThe fix lives in Google's database, not your files[1] | YesThe date travels wherever the file goes | YesThe date travels wherever the file goes — and exports to Google Photos, Immich, or a folder download are built in |
+| Dates survive outside Google Photos (Apple Photos, Immich, backups) | NoGone the day you download or switch apps[1] | YesThe date travels with the file | YesBuilt-in exports: Google Photos, Immich, or a folder download |

-| Skill required | Patience: browsing, selecting, and typing dates event by event | Comfort with the command line and organizing files into date groups first | None: upload, review the timeline, adjust anything, export |
+| Skill required | Patience, event by event | The command line | None: upload, review, export |

 | Cost | Free[1] | Free, open source | Free trial with no credit card, then per-photo pricing (see pricing) |